Introduction

 Looking Outside the Bubble (Competitor Analysis)

-We didn’t want to build UDL in a vacuum.
-So we studied what the competition was doing—and how users reacted to it.
+I didn’t want to build UDL in a vacuum.
+So I studied what the competition was doing—and how users reacted to it.

 • Upload simplicity (drag & drop?
 CSV preview?)